What is the Difference Between PGD and PGS?

 PGS tests are highly recommended for anyone going through IVF and women with multiple miscarriages.
 Detecting chromosomal abnormalities in an embryo prior to implantation can make a huge difference in the success rates of a pregnancy.
 When testing the cells of multiple embryos, a reproductive specialist will be able to choose one for implantation that has no chromosomal abnormalities and thus the highest chance of resulting in a live birth.
 Women over the age of 38 who are interested in single embryo transfer should highly consider a PGS test.

 It should be noted that PGS does not test for specific genetic disease, and for that a PGD test would be needed.

 Weighing Your Options

 When it comes down to it, you should listen to the recommendations of your reproductive specialist when determining which preimplantation tests you should have done.
 The specific tests recommended will depend on your medical history, past miscarriages, number of successful/unsuccessful IVF cycles, genetic markers and more.
 Many couples choose to do both tests as a precautionary measure and to increase their chances of a successful and healthy pregnancy.

 Learn More About PGS and PGD

 If you would like to learn more about PGS and PGD testing in New York, then do not hesitate to contact the professionals at NYU Langone Reproductive Specialists of New York today.
-We have offices in Brooklyn, Mineola, Stony Brook and West Islip and are prepared to help you achieve a healthy and safe pregnancy.
+We have offices in Brooklyn, and Mineola are prepared to help you achieve a healthy and safe pregnancy.